isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ## How to complete your application

-Navigate to [allocate.isambard.ac.uk][allocate-isambard] and click "Sign in with keycloak".
+Navigate to [allocate.isambard.ac.uk][allocate-isambard] and click "Click here to login".

 ![Screenshot of BriCS homepage](images/sign_in.png){ style="width:100%;max-width:600px;height:auto"}